WyldResearchLtd/CoreDataLibrary/README.md

 @end
 ```

 4. In the Project Explorer, select the Pods project, then under Build Phases->Link Binaries with Libraries,
     Click on the + to add the MagicalRecord.framework

 5. Select the CoreDataLibrary scheme and Run.
 6. Select the CoreDataLibrary-Example schema, then Run
 7. Install mogenerator with the command ```$ sudo brew install mogenerator```
 8. Right click on the Classes directory, select New File.
 Select iOS->CoreData->Data Model
-9.
+    Click 'Next', and make sure the CoreDataLibrary target is checked.
+    The Model.xcdatamodeld is placed in the Classes directory
+9. Add a new Entity to the model (An entity is a Table)- 'TestTable'
+10. Add a new attribute to the Entity- 'testattribute' of type String
+11. With the model and TestEntity selected, in the data model inspector in the right pane, add 'TestEntity' as the Class
+12. Setup a target for mogenerator by running the following comand:
+    ```mogenerator --v2 -m "CoreDataLibrary/Classes/Model.xcdatamodeld" -O "CoreDataLibrary/Classes"```
+    If successful you will see this output:
+    ```2 machine files and 2 human files generated.```
+13. In your Pods project, open your project properties and tap the “+” button at the bottom of the Targets list.
+14. Add an “Aggregate” target (you’ll find it in the iOS/Other grouping).
+Tap Next.
+15. Name the target whatever you’d like.
+I’ll call mine Mogenerator.
+Hit Done.
+16. Now select the new target you just created, select the “Build Phases” tab, tap “+” to add a build phase then select “New Run Script Build Phase”.
+17. Open the Run Script group that just appeared, keep the Shell at /bin/sh, and then enter the following script if you’re using Objective-C. Because the Pods projects source directory is in the Pods directory, we have to modify the script to reference the correct directory (```mogenerator --v2 -m "../../CoreDataLibrary/Classes/Model.xcdatamodeld" -O "../../CoreDataLibrary/Classes"```)
+18. Delete the files created in Step 12.
+Select the mogenerator target and build.
+This can be used regenerate all the files, if you change the model.
+19. Select Pods/Development Pods/Classes dir again and right click and 'Add files to Pods', and add the 4 files.

+$mogenerator --v2 -m "Example/CoreDataLibrary/Model/Host.xcdatamodeld" -O "Example/CoreDataLibrary/Model